-Let me save you from the thirsty work of finding the best kids water bottles.
+Let me save you from the thirsty work of finding the best kid’s water bottles.
 My kids and I have tried and tested different water bottles over the years, and here are our leakproof favourites.
-These include the best plastic-free bottles.
+From the best plastic-free bottles to insulated bottles and more.

 The benefits of using reusable water bottles over single-use water bottles are well known.
 However, finding a kid’s reusable water bottle fit for purpose is a whole quest on its own.

 The other day I was browsing Instagram and stumbled upon this illustration from the artist Grace Farris.
 It made me laugh in recognition.
-In the quest to find the best kids water bottle, I think all parents have ended up with a Mr Mildew, or a Lil’ Leaky.
-Certainly, in my ten years of being a parent, this has been the case for us.
+In the quest to find the best kid’s water bottle, I think all parents have ended up with a Mr Mildew, or a Lil’ Leaky.
+Certainly, in my eleven years of being a parent, this has been the case for us.

 The Best Kids Water Bottles

-Over the last ten years, we have put many a kids water bottle through their paces.
-From school days to days out, to sports activities, camping, and more.
-You name, our water bottles have been through it.
-So here are our favourite kids water bottles that really go the distance.
-From plastic-free water bottles to easy cleaning bottles, to the most durable bottles.
+With so much experience under my belt, here are our favourite kid’s water bottles that really go the distance.
+From plastic-free water bottles to easy-cleaning bottles, to the most durable bottles.
 And sustainability doesn’t have to come at a high price.
 These start from a budget-friendly £5.

 Some schools require kids to take a clear plastic water bottle with them, to make sure there is only water in the bottle.
 Therefore, I have included an option for this.
 However, if your kid’s school doesn’t have this rule, then I’ve included plastic-free water bottles made from metal.